databrary/policies/definitions.md

 #### Research Supervision Entity(ies)

-An Institutional Review Board (IRB) or equivalent authority charged with supervising research at an Institution.
+An Institutional Review Board (IRB) or equivalent authority charged with supervising research at an *Institution*.

 #### Institution(s)

-The university or research organization at which the Investigator will conduct scientific activities, including research using Data.
+The university or research organization at which the *Investigator* will conduct scientific activities, including *Research* using *Data*.

 ---

-### Documents Documents
+### Documents

 #### Databrary Investigator/Affiliate Investigator Agreement

-Written or electronic agreement that sets out the rights and responsibilities of Investigators and Affiliate Investigators in their use of Databrary resources.
+Written or electronic agreement that sets out the rights and responsibilities of *Investigators* and *Affiliate Investigators* in their use of Databrary resources.

 #### Permission/Assent to Share Recordings

-Written or electronic documentation that an adult or minor Depicted Individual has given permission to allow Recordings to be shared.
+Written or electronic documentation that an adult or *Minor* *Depicted Individual* has given permission/assent to allow *Recordings* to be shared.

 #### Permission/Asssent to Share Data

-Written or electronic documentation that an adult Depicted_Individual has given permission to allow Identifiable Data to be shared.
+Written or electronic documentation that an adult *Depicted Individual* has given permission to allow *Identifiable Data* to be shared.

 #### Permission/Assent to Excerpt

-Written or electronic permission or assent given by Depicted Individuals to allow Investigators to show or distribute Excerpts from Recordings.
+Written or electronic permission or assent given by Depicted Individuals to allow *Investigators* to show or distribute *Excerpts* from *Recordings*.

 #### Permission to Share Self-Reported Health-Related Information

-Written or electronic permission or assent to allow De-identified Self-Reported Health-Related Information to be shared with Databrary.
+Written or electronic permission or assent to allow *De-identified* *Self-Reported Health-Related Information* to be shared with Databrary.

 ---